Generic Name: perampanel (per AM pa nel)

 Call your doctor right away if you have any changes in mood or behavior changes, personality changes, thoughts about suicide, or thoughts about hurting others.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 What should I discuss with my healthcare provider before taking perampanel?

-You should not use perampanel if you are allergic to it, or if you have severe liver disease.
+You should not use perampanel if you are allergic to it.

 To make sure perampanel is safe for you, tell your doctor if you have: